MicrosoftDocs/sql-docs/docs/2014/sql-server/install/reporting-services-upgrade-issues-upgrade-advisor.md

 ms.assetid: d9663f25-98d7-4508-ae3c-55a7277211bd
 caps.latest.revision: 42
 author: "markingmyname"
-ms.author: "asaxton"
+ms.author: "maghan"
 manager: "jhubbard"
 ---
 # Reporting Services Upgrade Issues (Upgrade Advisor)
-  The following topics describe the [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] [!INCLUDE[ssRSnoversion](../../../includes/ssrsnoversion-md.md)] issues that might affect your upgrade to [!INCLUDE[ssCurrent](../../../includes/sscurrent-md.md)].
+  The following topics describe the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] issues that might affect your upgrade to [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)].
 The topics describe actions that you can take to mitigate the effect of these changes on your environment.

  Upgrade Advisor analyzes a report server installation.
-If only client components are installed (for example, if Report Designer is the only [!INCLUDE[ssRSnoversion](../../../includes/ssrsnoversion-md.md)] component installed on the computer), no issues will be reported.
+If only client components are installed (for example, if Report Designer is the only [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] component installed on the computer), no issues will be reported.

  Depending on how you configured your installation, you may encounter additional issues that are not reported by Upgrade Advisor.
-These issues do not prevent a [!INCLUDE[ssRSnoversion](../../../includes/ssrsnoversion-md.md)] upgrade from succeeding, but they may affect how reports and applications run after an upgrade is finished.
-To learn about these issues, see "Reporting Services Backward Compatibility" in [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] Books Online.
+These issues do not prevent a [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] upgrade from succeeding, but they may affect how reports and applications run after an upgrade is finished.
+To learn about these issues, see "Reporting Services Backward Compatibility" in [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Books Online.

- If you cannot use Setup to upgrade a [!INCLUDE[ssRSnoversion](../../../includes/ssrsnoversion-md.md)] installation, you can install a new [!INCLUDE[ssRSnoversion](../../../includes/ssrsnoversion-md.md)] instance and migrate your existing installation to the new instance.
-For more information, see "Upgrade and Migrate Reporting Services" in [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] Books Online, [Upgrade and Migrate Reporting Services](../../../2014/sql-server/install/upgrade-and-migrate-reporting-services.md).
+ If you cannot use Setup to upgrade a [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] installation, you can install a new [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] instance and migrate your existing installation to the new instance.
+For more information, see "Upgrade and Migrate Reporting Services" in [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Books Online, [Upgrade and Migrate Reporting Services](../../../2014/sql-server/install/upgrade-and-migrate-reporting-services.md).

  The following topics describe known issues that are reported by Upgrade Advisor, and explain how you can modify your existing installation to allow an upgrade to occur.

 > [!IMPORTANT]
->  Upgrade Advisor must be installed on the report server to analyze an instance of [!INCLUDE[ssRSnoversion](../../../includes/ssrsnoversion-md.md)]. [!INCLUDE[ssRSnoversion](../../../includes/ssrsnoversion-md.md)] does not support remote analysis.
+>  Upgrade Advisor must be installed on the report server to analyze an instance of [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)]. [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] does not support remote analysis.
 >
 >  For more information, see [Installing Upgrade Advisor](../../../2014/sql-server/install/installing-upgrade-advisor.md).